 1. Bladder obstruction

 Your rectum and your colon are right behind your bladder.
 If you accumulate the waste, the rectum (with the stool) starts pressing on the bladder.
 Therefore this might prevent you from emptying your bladder completely when you pee.
-The longer the urine sits in the bladder, the greater chance that bacteria will colonize in the urine leading to UTI.
+The longer the urine sits in the bladder, the greater chance that bacteria will grow in the urine leading to UTI.

-2. Urine flows backward
+2. Backward urine flows

-The pressure from the colon can also cause the urine to flow backward from the urethra to the bladder, lifting any bacteria, which might have been in your urethra up to the bladder.
+The pressure from the colon can also cause the urine to flow backward from the urethra to the bladder, lifting any bacteria which might have been in your urethra up to the bladder.

 Simple measures to prevent constipation